 - Check the oil regularly and fill it up if it’s running low.

-A Word on Routine Servicing
+A Word About Routine Servicing

 When winter comes, and it’s time to store your mower, drain the fuel from the tank or run the engine to burn off any remaining fuel.

 Always store the mower on a level surface.
-Do no lean it against a wall or hang it from a hook – this may cause oil to seep to unwanted parts of the engine.
+Do no lean it against a wall or hang it from a hook – this may cause oil to seep into unwanted parts of the engine.

 Back To Contents